Ph.D., Utrecht University, 1993 M.S., Utrecht University, 1988

 Holocene ice sheet‒sea level connections.

 The sedimentary record of the Mississippi Delta offers unique opportunities to investigate Holocene relative sea-level (RSL) change at very high resolution, and to develop connections with paleoclimate records.
 Our past efforts have focused, among others, on an abrupt sea-level rise associated with the 8.2 ka cooling event that was likely caused by the final drainage of proglacial Lake Agassiz.
-Currently ongoing research is pushing this record back beyond 10 ka, providing one of the first high-resolution RSL curves for the early Holocene.
-Combined with glacial isostatic adjustment (GIA) modeling, this can potentially shed light on the relative contribution of the North American and Antarctic ice sheets to global sea-level rise during the second half of the last deglaciation.
+More recent work has pushed this record back beyond 10 ka, providing one of the first high-resolution RSL curves for the early Holocene.
+Combined with glacial isostatic adjustment (GIA) modeling, this sheds light on the relative contribution of the North American and Antarctic ice sheets to global sea-level rise during the second half of the last deglaciation.

 Mechanisms and rates of subsidence in low-elevation coastal zones.